In Flow of Words

 The film focuses on the contrast between the emotional and physical impact of the dramatic stories that the interpreters have to deal with on the one hand, and the controlled and neutral environment of the Tribunal and its missions in which these narratives get retold on the other.
 In the interpretation process, the interpreters have to be simultaneously present and absent: to be visibly neutral yet as invisible as possible, to get close to those involved yet keep their distance, to speak out yet be silent.
 They have to deal with the contrast between their inner turmoil and what they are allowed to show on the outside.
 They find themselves in a position in which they are transformed into human machines.

-In Flow of Words won prizes worldwide, amongst others Best Direction - BONALUMI Enginering at Locarno Film Festival, Best Documentary at Hamptons International Film festival, Best Documentary at Clermont-Ferrand Short Film Festival and Best Short Film at Docaviv.
-A full list of festivals, nomations and prizes can be downloaded here: 220927_IFOW_Festivals
+In Flow of Words won prizes worldwide, amongst others Best Direction - BONALUMI Enginering at Locarno Film Festival, Best Documentary at Hamptons International Film festival, Best Documentary at Clermont-Ferrand Short Film Festival and Gouden Kalf at Netherlands Film Festival, was shortlisted for DOC NYC and received nominations for the Internation Documentary Awards and the Cinema Eye Honors.
+A press sheet with full list of festivals, nomations and prizes can be downloaded here.

 With: Alma Imamovic, Nenad Popovic and Besmir Fidahic